frank26080115/Bones-3D-Printer/ordered_lessons/lesson11b.md

 ![](../images/lesson11/connectsteppermotors.png)

 Power everything up and connect via Pronterface.

+First, issue the following command:

+ * M302 P1

+(the above command allows for the extruder motor to spin even if the hot-end is cold)

 Use the movement interface to move the print head and the bed, do so with only 10mm increments and a slow speed.

  * Z minus means the bed moves up, Z plus means the bed moves down
  * X minus means the print head moves left, X plus means the print head moves right
  * Y minus means the print head moves towards you, Y plus means the print head moves away from you
- * press extrude to spin the Hemera's stepper motor
+ * press extrude to spin the Hemera's stepper motor, the gears should turn in a way that extrudes plastic

 ![](../images/lesson11/pronterfacesteppermotortest.png)